 - B. Federal Income Taxes-It is the Fund's policy to comply with the provisions of the Internal Revenue Code applicable to regulated investment companies and to distribute all of its net investment income and net realized capital gains, if any, to its shareholders.
 Therefore, no federal income tax provision is required. - C. Currency Translation-Assets and liabilities denominated in foreign currencies and commitments under foreign currency contracts are translated into U.S. dollars at the closing prices of such currencies each business day as quoted by one or more sources.
 Purchases and sales of investments are translated at the exchange rates prevailing when such investments are acquired or sold.
-Income and expenses are translated at the exchange rates prevailing when accrued.
-The portion of realized and unrealized gains and losses on investments that result from fluctuations in foreign currency exchange rates is not separately disclosed.
+Foreign denominated income and expenses are translated at the exchange rates prevailing when accrued.
+The portion of realized and unrealized gains and losses on investments that result from fluctuations in foreign currency exchange rates is not separately disclosed in the financial statements.
 Such amounts are included with the net realized and unrealized gains and losses on investment securities in the Statement of Operations.
-Recognized gains or losses attributable to foreign currency fluctuations on foreign currency denominated assets, other than investments, and liabilities are recorded as net realized gain (loss) and net change in unrealized appreciation (depreciation) on foreign currency transactions and foreign denominated assets and liabilities in the Statement of Operations. - D. Distributions to Shareholders-Dividends to shareholders from net investment income and distributions from net realized capital gains, if any, are declared and paid annually.
-Income dividends and capital gain distributions are determined in accordance with U.S. income tax regulations, which may differ from such amounts determined in accordance with GAAP. - E. Use of Derivative Instruments-The Fund may invest in derivative instruments, including, but not limited to, options, futures, swaps and forward foreign currency contracts.
+Recognized gains or losses attributable to foreign currency fluctuations on foreign currency denominated assets, other than investments and forward foreign currency contracts, and liabilities are recorded as net realized gain (loss) and net change in unrealized appreciation (depreciation) on foreign currency transactions and foreign denominated assets and liabilities in the Statement of Operations. - D. Distributions to Shareholders Dividends to shareholders from net investment income and distributions from net realized capital gains, if any, are declared and paid annually.
+Income dividends and capital gain distributions are determined in accordance with U.S. income tax regulations, which may differ from such amounts determined in accordance with GAAP.

+E. Use of Derivative Instruments-The Fund may invest in derivative instruments, including, but not limited to, options, futures, swaps and other derivatives relating to foreign currency transactions.
 A derivative is an instrument whose value is derived from underlying assets, indices, reference rates or a combination of these factors.
 Derivative instruments may be privately negotiated contracts (often referred to as over-the-counter ("OTC") derivatives) or they may be listed and traded on an exchange.
 Derivative contracts may involve future commitments to purchase or sell financial instruments or commodities at specified terms on a specified date, or to exchange interest payment streams or currencies based on a notional or contractual amount.
 Derivative instruments may involve a high degree of financial risk.
 The use of derivative instruments also involves the risk of loss if the investment adviser is incorrect in its expectation of the timing or level of fluctuations in securities prices, interest rates or currency prices.
 Investments in derivative instruments also include the risk of default by the counterparty, the risk that the investment may not be liquid and the risk that a small movement in the price of the underlying security or benchmark may result in a disproportionately large movement, unfavorable or favorable, in the price of the derivative instrument.
-The Fund held no derivative instruments during the period ended June 30, 2020.
+Details of this disclosure are found below as well as in the Schedule of Investments.